keyboardio/schematics/design_changes.md

 # Software

- - [] Rewrite from scratch.
+ - [ ] Rewrite from scratch.
+No, seriously
        (Existing firmware was all proof of concept)

 # Key layout
 - [ ] Lengthen escape/butterfly to make them easier to hit with the thumbs and to remove wooden finger
 - [ ] tighten thumb arc